KernelTuner/kernel_tuner/doc/source/index.rst

 --------
 If you use Kernel Tuner in research or research software, please cite the most relevant among the following publications:

+The first paper on Kernel Tuner, please note that the capabilities of Kernel Tuner have significantly expanded since the first publication:

 .. code:: latex

     @article{kerneltuner,